cosc-404-2022/lab9/README.md

 ### Loading a Data Set

 There are multiple ways to load data sets into Snowflake.
 For our simple data set, we will use the web interface.
 Larger data sets can be loaded directly from cloud providers or external databases.
 Our data will contain order data for a small company.
-The first step is to create a new database called `company`.
+The first step is to create a new database called `lab`.
 Then use the SQL DDL provided in the file `data\order.ddl` to create the five tables (`Customer`, `Employee`, `Product`, `Orders`, `OrderedProduct`).
+[Documentation on loading from web interface](https://docs.snowflake.com/en/user-guide/data-load-web-ui.html).

 ![Create database](img/create_db.png)